Kyo Kara Maoh!: Anime

 The anime adaptation of Kyo Kara Maoh was directed by Junji Nishimura, animated by Studio Deen, and produced by NHK.
 It aired across Japan on NHK.
 The series consists of 117 episodes and 5 OVA episodes.

 While much the first season follows the original story from the novels, the plot in the following seasons varies drastically.

 The anime was originally licensed for release in North America by Geneon under the title Kyo Kara Maoh!
 God(?)
 Save Our King!, but when Geneon ceased production of their titles in late 2007, it left three volumes of the second season unreleased on DVD in North America.
 On July 3, 2008, Geneon Entertainment and Funimation Entertainment announced an agreement to distribute select titles in North America.
 While Geneon Entertainment will still retain the license, Funimation Entertainment will assume exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 Kyo Kara Maoh! was one of the titles involved in the deal.
 In August 2011, Funimation announced that the license expired and that they had no plans to renew the license.
 On February 22, 2019, Discotek Media announced its license of the first season for an April 30, 2019 Blu-ray release.

 Musical

 In April 2013 the series was adapted into a musical titled Kyo Kara Maoh!
 Birth of the Maou.
 It showed for 11 days during golden week at the Hakuhinkan theater.
 It was produced by Sōgō Vision.

+A second musical adaptation titled Kyo Kara Maoh!
+Second Advent of the Demon King premiered in 2015.
+It ran in Tokyo's Space Zero from October 1 to October 11.

+A third musical ran in 2016, titled Kyo Kara Maoh!
+The Demon King Runaway Edition.
+It featured an original story, running in Tokyo's Space Zero from November 3 to November 13.

 Reception

+In the Animage Anime Grand Prix award, the anime placed seventh for best anime in the 2004 poll.
+In the 2005 poll, Season 2 of the anime placed second in the award for best anime, while Season 1 placed fifth.
+That same year, the anime held multiple rankings in the best episode poll, the best character polls, and the best anime song poll.
+The anime placed twelfth in the 2006 best anime poll, and eighteenth in the 2008 best anime poll.

 Carlo Santos called the series "an unusual take on the fantasy genre" due to its "toilet portals between worlds" and its "same-sex engagement.
 Chris Beveridge.
 Mania called the series a mixture of fantasy, baseball, and slice of life genres, saying it works "really well.'.
 Danica Davidson, Graphic Novel Reporter called the manga a "fun and whimsical read" which has fascinating characters and "a strong storyline."